Centurions (TV series): Supporting Characters

+Format

+A typical Centurions episode was 22 minutes in length.
+The main storyline, usually involving the Centurions foiling a new Doc Terror plan, would take up the majority of the episode, however, the last few minutes were sometimes dedicated to an educational segment in which one or more Centurions characters would break the fourth wall to teach the audience about how the episode's themes apply to the real world.
+For example, in the episode 'Day of the Animals', in which Doc Terror creates a device which controls animals and gives them powers, the ending segment highlights real 'powers' animals have, such as the ability of sharks to detect magnetic fields.

 Themes

 As well as the adventure side of the show, the series considered various science fiction themes.
 In particular, the fusion or relationship between humans and technology was a focus throughout the show's run.
 To tie in with real-world issues at the time, a number of episodes revolved around ecological themes, such as Doc Terror's attempts to extort money from the governments of the world by threatening to destroy some aspect of the environment.
 The subject of magic is explored in "That Old Black Magic" when Ace becomes involved with a woman named Cassandra Cross, who is a practitioner of white magic.
 Her evil twin sister, Lilith, joins forces with Doc Terror in "Return of Cassandra".
 Both characters are voiced by B. J. Ward.

 Ace also has other romantic interests; some of them reappear in later episodes, such as television reporter Jenny Rivers and Sealab technician Mei Lee.
 Ace's most elusive romantic pursuit is Crystal Kane, who later reveals she had lost a fiancé in action ("You Only Love Twice").
 Ace has a romantic dream involving Crystal at the beginning of the episode "Firecracker".
 Crystal often resists Ace's advances either firmly or jokingly, but sometimes demonstrates she has affection and love for him.
 The two finally kiss at the conclusion of the two-part story "The Better Half".

 Doc Terror is sometimes assisted by his daughter Amber.
 Like the Batman character Talia al Ghul, she sometimes shows affection for an enemy of her father (Jake Rockwell) and even betrays him when he goes too far ("Let the Lightning Fall").